odoo/documentation/discuss/overview/plan_activities.rst

    :alt: View of the settings page emphasizing the menu activity types for Odoo Discuss

 .. tip::
-   If you need to create an activity type with n available calendar available, make sure to create it with an *Action to Perform* set as *Meeting*.
+   If you need to create an activity type with an available calendar, make sure to create it with an *Action to Perform* set as *Meeting*.

 Recommend next activities